cran/textTinyR/README.md

 #### **Macintosh OSX/brew**

-The boost library will be installed on Macintosh OSx using the *Homebrew package manager*,
+The boost library will be installed on the Macintosh OSx using the *Homebrew package manager*,

 If the boost library is already installed using **brew install boost** then it must be removed using the following command,